Juniper Networks (NYSE:JNPR) Now Covered by Analysts at StockNews.com

-StockNews.com started coverage on shares of Juniper Networks (NYSE:JNPR – Free Report) in a research note published on Sunday.
-The firm issued a hold rating on the network equipment provider’s stock.
+StockNews.com assumed coverage on shares of Juniper Networks (NYSE:JNPR – Free Report) in a report released on Monday.
+The brokerage issued a hold rating on the network equipment provider’s stock.

-Other analysts also recently issued reports about the company.
-Barclays boosted their price target on Juniper Networks from $40.00 to $41.00 and gave the company an equal weight rating in a research note on Friday, April 26th.
-Needham & Company LLC reiterated a hold rating on shares of Juniper Networks in a research report on Friday, April 26th.
-Eleven investment analysts have rated the stock with a hold rating and two have assigned a buy rating to the company’s stock.
-Based on data from MarketBeat, Juniper Networks has an average rating of Hold and an average target price of $34.55.
+Several other research analysts also recently weighed in on JNPR.
+Barclays boosted their target price on Juniper Networks from $40.00 to $41.00 and gave the stock an equal weight rating in a research note on Friday, April 26th.
+Needham & Company LLC restated a hold rating on shares of Juniper Networks in a research note on Friday, April 26th.
+Eleven analysts have rated the stock with a hold rating and two have given a buy rating to the stock.
+According to MarketBeat, the stock has an average rating of Hold and an average target price of $34.55.

-Juniper Networks (NYSE:JNPR – Get Free Report) last announced its earnings results on Thursday, April 25th.
-The network equipment provider reported $0.09 EPS for the quarter, missing the consensus estimate of $0.18 by ($0.09).
-The company had revenue of $1.15 billion for the quarter, compared to the consensus estimate of $1.23 billion.
-Juniper Networks had a return on equity of 10.02% and a net margin of 4.19%.
-Research analysts forecast that Juniper Networks will post 1.12 EPS for the current year.
+Juniper Networks (NYSE:JNPR – Get Free Report) last posted its earnings results on Thursday, April 25th.
+The network equipment provider reported $0.09 EPS for the quarter, missing analysts’ consensus estimates of $0.18 by ($0.09).
+The firm had revenue of $1.15 billion for the quarter, compared to analysts’ expectations of $1.23 billion.
+Juniper Networks had a net margin of 4.19% and a return on equity of 10.02%.
+Research analysts expect that Juniper Networks will post 1.08 EPS for the current fiscal year.

 Juniper Networks Announces Dividend

-The business also recently declared a quarterly dividend, which will be paid on Monday, June 24th.
-Investors of record on Monday, June 3rd will be issued a dividend of $0.22 per share.
-This represents a $0.88 annualized dividend and a dividend yield of 2.55%.
-The ex-dividend date of this dividend is Monday, June 3rd.
-Juniper Networks’s dividend payout ratio (DPR) is presently 127.54%.
+The firm also recently disclosed a quarterly dividend, which will be paid on Monday, June 24th.
+Shareholders of record on Monday, June 3rd will be paid a dividend of $0.22 per share.
+This represents a $0.88 annualized dividend and a yield of 2.54%.
+The ex-dividend date is Monday, June 3rd.
+Juniper Networks’s payout ratio is 127.54%.

-In other news, CFO Kenneth Bradley Miller sold 15,000 shares of Juniper Networks stock in a transaction dated Wednesday, May 15th.
+In related news, CFO Kenneth Bradley Miller sold 15,000 shares of the business’s stock in a transaction on Wednesday, May 15th.
+The shares were sold at an average price of $34.47, for a total transaction of $517,050.00.
+Following the completion of the transaction, the chief financial officer now directly owns 69,435 shares in the company, valued at $2,393,424.45.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
+In related news, CFO Kenneth Bradley Miller sold 15,000 shares of the firm’s stock in a transaction dated Wednesday, May 15th.
 The stock was sold at an average price of $34.47, for a total transaction of $517,050.00.
 Following the sale, the chief financial officer now directly owns 69,435 shares of the company’s stock, valued at $2,393,424.45.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-In related news, CEO Rami Rahim sold 5,555 shares of the stock in a transaction on Friday, May 3rd.
-The stock was sold at an average price of $34.86, for a total value of $193,647.30.
-Following the completion of the sale, the chief executive officer now directly owns 986,764 shares in the company, valued at $34,398,593.04.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
-Also, CFO Kenneth Bradley Miller sold 15,000 shares of the firm’s stock in a transaction on Wednesday, May 15th.
-The stock was sold at an average price of $34.47, for a total value of $517,050.00.
-Following the transaction, the chief financial officer now directly owns 69,435 shares of the company’s stock, valued at $2,393,424.45.
+The transaction was disclosed in a filing with the SEC, which can be accessed through this hyperlink.
+Also, CEO Rami Rahim sold 5,555 shares of the business’s stock in a transaction that occurred on Monday, March 4th.
+The shares were sold at an average price of $37.53, for a total value of $208,479.15.
+Following the completion of the transaction, the chief executive officer now directly owns 1,019,589 shares of the company’s stock, valued at $38,265,175.17.
 The disclosure for this sale can be found here.
-Insiders sold a total of 48,330 shares of company stock worth $1,732,206 in the last three months.
-1.28% of the stock is owned by corporate insiders.
+Insiders have sold 48,330 shares of company stock valued at $1,732,206 in the last ninety days.
+Insiders own 1.28% of the company’s stock.

 About Juniper Networks